epacific1/epacific1.epfcollection/README.md

-# epfirstnamespace.epfirst
+# Ansible Collection - epfnamespace.epfcollection

-My first collection for Ansible
+Documentation for the collection.